NadezhdaKutnenko/SeleniumNUnitPOM/README.md

-# 'AT with .Net' course

-Each branch is created for a specific home task.

 It runs in C# version 9.0.200 on Win11 using Selenium.WebDriver version 4.29.0 with NUnit framework.
 No dependencies that have to be installed manually.

-Reviews are welcome along with comments regarding clean code or best practices that might be used.

 ## Add your files